shiqinfeng1/test_for_gogradle/README.md

 # test_for_gogradle
-It is also an example of Cobra CLI applications
+It is also an example of :
+1. Cobra CLI applications
+1. HDWallet